giovanniboscu/continuous-section-field/technical-white-paper/02_geometry_model.md

 ### Local effective contribution (composite nesting)

-For a child polygon nested in a container polygon, the local effective field is:
+For a inner polygon nested in a container polygon, the local effective field is:

 `w_eff(z) = w_inner(z) - w_container(z)`

-where `child` is the directly nested inner polygon and `container` is its immediate parent.
+where `inner` is the directly nested inner polygon and `container` is its immediate parent.

 ### Effective contribution in nesting